ghi-electronics/BrainPad-Docs/go-beyond/vb/intro.md

 ![Start New Project](images/introduction/new-project-window.png)

-Once created, you'll be presented with a `Program.vb` tab.
+Once created, you'll be presented with a `Module1.vb` tab.

 ![First Project](images/introduction/first-project.png)

 ### Add the Code
-In the `Program.vb` tab we will enter short sample program (our "Hello World" code).
+In the `Module1.vb` tab we will enter short sample program (our "Hello World" code).
 Cut and paste the following code into the `Program.vb` window.

 ```
 Imports GHIElectronics.TinyCLR.BrainPad